BrandonGower-Winter/ECAgentTutorials/Introduction/README.md

         self.wealth = 1
 ```

-As you can see, we inherit from the Component base class and definte a constructor.
+As you can see, we inherit from the Component base class and define a constructor.
 The Component class takes two arguments: The agent that the compoenent belongs too
 and the simulation model.
 We simply add those parameters to our MoneyComponent constrcutor
-so that we pass along that information when we initialize our MoneyComponents.
+so that we can pass along that information when we initialize our MoneyComponents.
 We also add a wealth parameter and set it to 1.
 This follows our first rule in that all
 agents will start with 1 coin.

 You'll notice that the MoneyComponent class is incredibly simple.
 This is intentional.
-In ECS components should rarely be complex.
+In ECS, components should rarely be complex.
 It is ok to add some functionality to calculate
 composite or auxillary properties but, as a general rule, you should keep your components
 as simple as possible.